 The laser vein treatment starts with a consultation.
 Our board-certified vascular specialist will conduct a complete medical examination to assess your cardiac and vascular health.
 For most patients, the great saphenous vein and its branches in the lower limbs have the highest concentration of varicose veins and treatment is usually started there.
 At the VeinGuard Heart & Vascular Center, we don’t believe in a one-size-fits-all approach to vascular health.
 We will identify the varicose vein treatment spots using an ultrasound scan, then we will develop a customized approach to ensure the laser vein treatment delivers the best results.

-On the day of the treatment, we will sterilize the treatment area with an alcohol solution.
+On the day of the laser vein treatment in Fairfax, we will sterilize the treatment area with an alcohol solution.
 Next, our doctor makes a tiny incision on the selected spot and inserts a needle into your body near the vein to be treated.
 The doctor then anesthetizes the vein to numb it completely.

 A needle is used to make another small incision in the treated vein.
 The team of the physician, nurses, and technicians use ultrasound to guide the insertion of the catheter and then later, to guide the laser treatment.

 The laser is inserted into the vein using a thin optical fiber inside a catheter.
 Then the laser is activated and the heat is directed towards the vein.
 The treatment starts from the deepest section of the vein in the body and then moves outwards towards the skin surface.